SwedbankPay/developer.swedbankpay.com/payments/credit-card/other-features.md

 This option is commonly used when initiating a subsequent [One-click card payment][one-click-payments] or a [recurring card payment][recurrence] flow - where you do not want to charge the consumer right away.

+{% include alert.html type="neutral" icon="info" body="
-Please note that all boolean credit card attributes involving rejection of certain card types are optional and set on contract level.
+Please note that all boolean credit card attributes involving rejection of certain card types are optional and requires enabling on the contract with Swedbank Pay." %}

 ### Verification through Swedbank Pay Payment Pages